 Surf & Beach Days

-Kuta Beach is the easiest place in Bali to learn to surf — soft whitewash, sandy bottom, lifeguards and plenty of schools.
+Kuta Beach is the easiest place in Bali to learn to surf — soft, slow whitewash over a sandy bottom, lifeguards patrolling the flagged zones, and a surf school every fifty metres.
+It's a forgiving wave to fall on, which is exactly why beginners start here rather than the reef breaks further south.
 Spend a morning in the water and the rest of the day on the sand.

 Water Sports & Theme Parks

-When you want a bigger hit of adrenaline, Kuta has it close by — and Waterbom, right in town, is a favourite with families and thrill-seekers alike.
+When you want a bigger hit of adrenaline, Kuta has it close by — and Waterbom, right in the middle of town, is a favourite with families and thrill-seekers alike.
+Most of the open-water activities are a short drive south at Tanjung Benoa, the watersports hub of the peninsula.

 Scuba diver giving a thumbs-up underwater beside a coral wall in Bali